infusion/udf_infusion/README.md

 ./configure --enable-functions="<list-of-functions>"
 ```

-where `<list-of-functions>` is a space-separated list of function names.
+where `<list-of-functions>` is a list of function names separated by space.

 ### Uninstall